jack-galileo04/retirement-report/README.md

 - How much do I need to retire comfortably?
 - How much can I withdraw/draw down each year?
 - What changes make the biggest impact?
-- What is the chance my savings deplete?
+- What is the chance my savings will be depleted?
 - What will my terminal estate look like?
+- How long will my retirement likely be?

 ---